-Narbonne is a pleasant beach city in the Languedoc-Roussillon region in the Aude department.
+Narbonne is a pleasant beach city in the Occitanie region in the Aude department.
 Once a prosperous Roman port, the city is now about 9 miles from the current shores of the Mediterranean.
 Narbonne has a charming historic core featuring a fine Place de l'Hôtel de Ville, the city hall square, the 13th century Gothic Cathedral Saint-Just, and a Roman grain storage operation called the Horreum.

 The Narbonne Archaeological Museum is inside the 11th-12th century Palais Vieux in the Place de l'Hôtel de Ville.

 If you're nostalgic over real telephones, Narbonne also has a Musee de Telephone, a museum of the telephone.

 See these attractions and more on the map below.

 Zoom out and see the position of Narbonne in the very interesting territory of the Aude.

 Narbonne Travel Toolbox